 There are two main types of broadheads, fixed and mechanical.
 Fixed broadheads are popular among old school bowhunters and among archers who use bows with lower draw weights.
 These types of broadheads have a broad design and are usually glued onto arrow shafts.
 However, some fixed broadheads feature a screw-in design for attaching to the arrow shaft.

-N:B: Learn which are the best carbon arrows of 2017 from above hyperlink.
+N:B: Learn which are the best carbon arrows of 2018 from the hyperlink.

 Mechanical broadheads, on the other hand, have blades that retract before a shot and expose when the broadhead comes into contact with the target.
 Generally speaking, these types of broadheads work best with bows that weigh at least 50 pounds.
 The reason being that these broadheads require added energy for the blades to expand when the broadhead hits a target.
 Also, these broadheads fly quicker and more accurately than their fixed counterparts.